anirudhacharya12/anirudhacharya12.github.io/_posts/2022-03-18-asu-throwback.md

 Anyway, his course was not the one you would take to get good grades, but then if you are optimizing for grades, then you are doing grad school wrong.

-Looks like Fall 2013 was the last time the course was offered – https://www.public.asu.edu/~ccolbou/.
+Looks like Fall 2013 was the last time the course was offered – <a href="https://www.public.asu.edu/~ccolbou/" target="_blank">https://www.public.asu.edu/~ccolbou/</a>.

 <img src="/images/course.png" alt="rand-algo-course" style="height: 200px; width:500px;"/>